 Technology is being prioritised as never before, as a tool to assist with managing and communicating with patients, to help ensure the underlying values and principles of the NHS are sustained.

-Doctors are turning to the likes of Skype and WhatsApp to carry out clinics, rather than bringing patients into hospital for physical appointments.
-Almost every one you speak to, without exception, will give you examples of how they are now using technology and virtual interactions in a way that many had been trying to promote for years, but for a plethora of reasons, had never been possible to entrench into every day working practices.
+Doctors are turning to the likes of Skype and WhatsApp to carry out clinics, rather than bringing patients into hospitals for physical appointments.
+Almost everyone you speak to, without exception, will give you examples of how they are now using technology and virtual interactions in a way that many had been trying to promote for years, but for a plethora of reasons, had never been possible to entrench into everyday working practices.

 The Covid pandemic has seen a watershed, triggering a silent revolution and a forced change of culture and behaviour, resulting in the pervasive use of technology to support the management and care of patients.
 It is a change that many had pushed for over many years but had often and usually met resistance, from either the clinical team, admin staff, patients or a combination thereof.